 - a.
-Detailed surface and subsurface hydrologic features both on and adjacent to the site. - An evaluation by an independent qualified professional regarding the Applicant's analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate; and/or c.
+Detailed surface and subsurface hydrologic features both on and adjacent to the site. - An evaluation by an independent qualified professional regarding the Applicant's analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate; and/or - c.
 That the Applicant consults with the Washington Department of Fish and Wildlife, the Kalispel Tribe, and/or other appropriate agencies prior to preparing and submitting the report.

-xx.36.070 Frequently Flooded Areas
+xx.36.070 Frequently Flooded Areas.

 - A. Applicability.
-This Section shall apply to all areas of Special Flood Hazard within the jurisdiction of Pend Oreille County. - B. Statement of Purpose It is the purpose of this code to promote the public health, safety, and general welfare; reduce the annual cost of flood insurance; and minimize public and private losses due to flood conditions in specific areas by provisions designed to: - 1.
-Protect human life and health; - 2.
-Minimize expenditure of public money for costly flood control projects; - 3.
-Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - 4.
-Minimize prolonged business interruptions; - Minimize damage to public facilities and utilities, such as water and gas mains; electric, telephone, and sewer lines; and streets and bridges located in flood hazard areas - Help maintain a stable tax base by providing for the sound use and development of flood hazard areas so as to minimize blight areas caused by flooding; - 7.
-Notify potential buyers that the property is in a Special Flood Hazard Area; - Notify those who occupy flood hazard areas that they assume responsibility for their actions; and - 9.
-Participate in and maintain eligibility for flood insurance and disaster relief. - C. Methods of Reducing Flood Losses In order to accomplish its purposes, methods and provisions are provided for:
+This Section shall apply to all areas of Special Flood Hazard within the jurisdiction of Pend Oreille County. - B. Purpose. - 1.
+The purpose of this Section is to: - a.
+Protect human life and health; - Minimize expenditure of public money and costly flood control and flood relief projects; - c.
+Minimize prolonged business interruptions; - d.
+Minimize damage to public facilities and utilities such as water mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - e.
+Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood damages; - f.
+Ensure that potential buyers are notified that property is in an area of special flood hazard; and, - g.
+Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions. - h.
+Administer the Washington State Floodplain Management Act (Chapter 86.16 - RCW) and maintain Pend Oreille County's eligibility to participate in the National Flood Insurance Program. - 2.
+This section includes methods and provisions for: - Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion hazards, or which result in damaging increases in erosion or in flood heights or velocities;